 The weight must be connected to your type of game, however.
 Larger weight gives more power, lighter weight helps to be fast and accurate, but a lighter racket requires more work because in general the power of the racket decreases.

 The balance of the racket

-As a rule, the balance is directly related to the shape of the racket. if we take the racket in its center and put it on a scale, you will know if the racket leans more towards the handle, or towards the opposite part, that is to say towards the head of racket.
+As a general rule, balance is directly related to the shape of the racket. if we take the racquet in its center and put it on a scale, you will know if the racquet leans more towards the handle, or towards the opposite part that is to say towards the racquet head.

 Generally, we find in diamond rackets, a balance that leans towards the head and gives power to the racket while a balance rather to the handle gives more control to the racket.

 Whether it is hard or soft, the type of material used will have a huge influence on the sensations.
 A soft material will give more power but less control, while a hard material will bring greater control of the strikes. less power.

 The materials that make up a paddle racket are: carbon fiber (or glass), goma EVA, foam, titanium, graphite, etc. Some paddle players have almost made-to-measure rackets with a special balance between these different materials. .

 The core is the rubber of the racket. the two most used materials for the racquet core are EVA gum and FOAM.